Paula Lane Nature Preserve

 In 2012, Petaluma acquired 11 acres of open space on Paula Lane at Sunset Drive, aiming to preserve it for community enjoyment.
 Our top priority has been restoring this area to its natural state, benefiting local wildlife and native plants.
 Years of neglect had led to invasive plant overgrowth, impacting wildlife habitats and creating wildfire hazards.

-To support this initiative and limit human access, we're repairing and refining the existing fence to protect both the property and local wildlife.
+To support this initiative and limit human access, we have repaired the existing fence to protect both the property and local wildlife.
 We understand concerns about local deer and will adapt the fencing to support wildlife movement while keeping grazing animals in and people out.
+We will continue to refine the fencing to support wildlife activity throughout the site and limit human activity to the appropriate areas.

 We're committed to improving this preserve and value our shared community goals.